-Our skin use to come in direct contact with the outer world.
+Our skin comes in direct contact with the outer world.
 It protects our body from inside by facing every weather condition.
-It plays a role of preventive barrier against chemicals, infections, ultraviolet rays and helps in controlling body temperature through sweating.
+It plays a role of a preventive barrier against chemicals, infections, ultraviolet rays and helps in controlling body temperature through sweating.
 Usually, kids spend more time outside.
 So, they are at more risk of having heat rashes.
 Summer is the season of skin rashes.
 As the name itself implies, heat rashes are caused by excessive heat.
 It looks like small bumps surrounded by red skin and they have prickly sensation and itching too.
-Heat rashes appear when some of the sweat get trapped under the skin and because of this, sweat can’t escape from the body.
+Heat rashes appear when some of the sweat gets trapped under the skin and because of this, sweat can’t escape from the body.
 The sweat producing gland is located in the middle layer of epidermis, which is the outer layer of skin.
 When these glands become clogged, they are not able to perform their functions and due to this rash appear on the affected area.

 Generally small babies are at higher risk of heat rash because they have smaller sweat glands which are not mature enough to maintain body temperature.
 When it’s hot and humid, kids engaged in excessive sports activities can also have heat rashes, because while playing kids sweat and the more you sweat the more chance of dust and dead skin could block your skin pores and cause rashes.
 It usually develops on the neck, armpit, elbow creases, buttocks and areas where skin rubs against clothing like chest and back.

-CAUSES OF HEAT RASH
+CAUSES OF HEAT RASH:

 - Hot and humid weather

 - Tight and uncomfortable clothes that does not allow skin to breath

 - Sometimes creams and lotions further clogs the pores

 - Overdress according to weather or use of blanket